 We offer services to characterise the expression pattern of reporter transgenes or lacZ trapping cassettes in genetically altered mice.
-These can be done either in adults or at various stages of embryonic development.
-To enquire about this service, please contact us.
+These can be performed either in adults or at various stages of embryonic development.

 Reporter activity in adult tissues